-1. You must have had sex
+1. You must have had sexual intercourse

-To get pregnant you need to have had sex.
+To get pregnant you need to have had sexual intercourse.
 Explicitly put: his penis has to have been in your vagina without a condom.
 When your partner is excited he produces moisture even before he ejaculates.
 Sometimes you can still get pregnant from this seminal fluid.
 When he ejaculates inside you, then there is a chance that you will get pregnant.
-Even if it is the first time you have sex.
+Even if it is the first time you have sexual intercourse.
 It is also possible to become pregnant without the penis entering into the vagina.
 For example, if the penis is rubbed along the vagina and semen or seminal fluid entered in the vagina.
 The chance is small, but it is possible!

 2. You've forgotten the pill

 To be protected against pregnancy, you should take the pill every day and preferably at a fixed time in the day.
 You forget the pill easily?
 Place the strip next to your toothbrush or put an alarm on your phone!
 Or consider whether another form of contraception better suits you.
 If you have you forgotten the pill, it does often matter on what day you forgot.
 Read the package leaflet of your pill carefully.

 3. You took the pill but also medication

 If you take the pill properly you can basically not be pregnant.
 However, be mindful of medication.
 It may affect the action of the pill.
 Think of antibiotics.

 Carefully read the notice of the medicine you take.
 Keep in mind that the first day of your period is the first day that you are significantly bleeding.
 Often your period begins with some light blood loss, then a few days of heavier bleeding, then light bleeding again.
 The first day you have a 'heavy' bleeding is the first day of your period.